Advanced Course in Choral Conducting 7/2026

 Course description

-The aim of the course is to deepen students' abilities to work as choir directors.
-The course introduces students to the key areas of choir conducting, such as percussion technique, program analysis and practice, the use of vocal equipment, and teaching voice formation in a choir.
-The course is excellent for both experienced choir directors and assistant directors who already have experience in choir conducting.
-The teaching and work methods include practicing and conducting a program (4–5 pieces), lecture teaching, and video analysis.
-Participants are required to have previous experience in choir conducting and choral singing, as well as the ability to read music.
-Piano skills are useful.
+The aim of the course is to deepen students' readiness to work as a choir conductor.
+The course explores key areas of choir conducting, such as baton technique, analyzing and practicing repertoire, using a tuning fork, and teaching vocalization in a choir.
+The course is excellently suited for both experienced choir conductors and assistant conductors who already have experience in choir conducting.
+Teaching and working methods include practicing and conducting repertoire (4–5 pieces), lecture instruction, and video analysis.
+Participants are required to have previous experience in choir conducting and choir singing, as well as sight-reading skills.
+Piano skills are beneficial.
 A maximum of 10 active students will be accepted for the course.
 An unlimited number of passive students can be accepted.
-There are no discounts on the course price for active course participants.
-The teacher is Mikko Sidoroff, Master of Music.
+No discounts are granted on the course fee for active participants.
+The instructor is Mikko Sidoroff, Master of Music.

 Course program